Depression Counseling in Annapolis

 Do you feel like sometimes life is just not worth living?

-In this country there is a strong tendency to view depression as a biochemical imbalance in the brain that primarily needs to be corrected with antidepressant medications.
-While there is evidence that this is the case, this view is grossly over-simplified.
-We have known for years that social, environmental, and psychological factors also play a major role.
-We also know that social, environmental, and psychological factors have a strong influence on brain health.
+In western society there is a strong tendency to view depression as a biochemical imbalance in the brain that primarily needs to be corrected with antidepressant medications.
+While medications certainly have their place for some people, this view is grossly over-simplified and is primarily a product of effective pharmaceutical marketing.
+We have known for years that social, psychological, and spiritual factors also play a major role in emotional well-being.
+We also know that these factors have a strong influence on brain health.
+Too often these factors are not given the attention they deserve.

 When you have depression, you may believe that things won’t change.
 You may be questioning or judging yourself critically for not being to figure out what’s wrong.
 The self-doubt and helplessness that set in may only add to your despair, which can become a part of a vicious cycle.